Supporting Local Communities

 The Saskatchewan Walleye Trail is operated by members elected to the Board of Directors and the Executive.
 This team works closely with each other and with the tournament organizers to establish the perimeters of each sanctioned event that creates the Saskatchewan Walleye Trail.
 The 2025 season will again see four sanctioned events, two on Lake Diefenbaker and two on Last Mountain Lake.
 Information and brochures are available by clicking on the links provided.

-Last Mountain Lake has become one of the most iconic and competitive stops on the Saskatchewan Walleye Trail.
-Known for its challenging conditions, strong fish populations, and scenic beauty, this venue hosts both the Last Mountain Spring Walleye Classic and the Last Mountain Fall Walleye Classic, drawing top anglers from across the province and beyond.
-These tournaments not only test skill and strategy but also offer anglers the chance to earn valuable SWT Pro Challenge points in pursuit of the grand prize: a brand-new Lund boat, motor, and trailer.
+These tournaments not only test skill and strategy but also offer anglers the chance to earn valuable SWT Pro Challenge points in pursuit of the grand prize: a brand-new Lund boat, motor, and trailer

-Lake Diefenbaker – A Signature Stop on the Saskatchewan Walleye Trail.
+A Signature Stop on the Saskatchewan Walleye Trail

-Lake Diefenbaker hosts not one, but two premier SWT tournaments each year: the Lake Diefenbaker Walleye Classic in early summer and the SWT Championship Invitational in the fall.
+Lake Diefenbaker hosts not one, but two premier SWT tournaments each year: the Lake Diefenbaker Walleye Classic in spring and the Sask Landing Tournament in the summer.
 Known for its massive water body, strong walleye population, and unpredictable conditions, Lake Diefenbaker is a true test of angler skill and strategy.
 These events attract some of the province’s most experienced teams while still welcoming new competitors ready to prove themselves on the trail.